randrewy/Vector/README.md

 ## Simple Vector ##

 This is a simple C++14 header-only library for matrix computation.
 It includes only the smallest set of vital operations.

 Both Matrix and Vector have fixed size, defined by the template parameters.
-Almost all operations are constexpr.
+Vectors amd matrices up to 16 elements are stored withoud heap allocation and almost all operations for them are constexpr.

 ### Installation ###
 No build is required.
 Just pull repository wherever you want and include `Vector.h` into your project.